sea-bass/pyrobosim/docs/source/usage/sensors.rst

                     for angle in angles
                 ]
             ]

+Similarly, a ``get_display_polygons()`` method returns polygon rings that the UI displays filled in the robot's color.
+This suits sensors that observe a region rather than individual rays (for example, the FOV sensor's cone).
+The UI draws all sensors' line segments and filled polygons for each robot; a sensor can provide either or both.

 To serialize to file, which is needed to reset the world, you should also implement the ``to_dict()`` method.